BitanXD/Face-Detection/README.md

 # Face-Detection
-This is a project on Facedetection build on python with openCV
+This is a project on Facedetection build on python with openCV.The idea behind this technique involves using a cascade of classifiers to detect different features in an image.
+These classifiers are then combined into one strong classifier that can accurately distinguish between samples that contain a human face from those that don’t.The Haar Cascade classifier that is built into OpenCV has already been trained on a large dataset of human faces, so no further training is required.
+We just need to load the classifier from the library and use it to perform face detection on an input image.